 Don’t forget the ticks!

-After that there are 4 check boxes for you to tick, (or not tick).
+After that, there are 4 checkboxes for you to tick, (or not tick).

 The first 2 boxes are your choice where you can agree to be sent emails and have your photo displayed on your profile.

-The second 2 boxes are mandatory for you to click on.
+Then the second 2 boxes are mandatory for you to click on.

-The first of these is just a requirement saying that you agree to the Terms of service and the Privacy statement.
+The first of these is just a requirement saying that you agree to the Terms of Service and the Privacy statement.
 Links to these two pages can be accessed at any time at the bottom of the site.

 And the very last one is just to show that you are not a robot.